-She has conducted creative work at the Women’s Center for Creative Work, Pilipino Workers Center, UCLA Labor Center, CARECEN, Center for Philippine Studies at the University of Hawaiʻi at Mānoa, Asian/Pacific/American Institute at NYU, Festival of Pacific Arts on Guåhan, UCLA World Arts and Cultures Department, UCR Indigenous Choreographers at Riverside Symposium, Urban x Indigenous in SoMa San Francisco, and more.
+Toni has conducted workshops and performances at the Women’s Center for Creative Work, Pilipino Workers Center, UCLA Labor Center, CARECEN, Center for Philippine Studies at the University of Hawaiʻi at Mānoa, Asian/Pacific/American Institute at NYU, Festival of Pacific Arts on Guåhan, UCLA World Arts and Cultures Department, UCR Indigenous Choreographers at Riverside Symposium, Urban x Indigenous in SoMa San Francisco, and more.

 Noted performances include: Festival of Pacific Arts (Guåhan), Queen ʻIolani Festival (Kauai), Indigenous Dance Forum (Asian/Pacific/American Institute at NYU), Indigenous Choreographers at Riverside (UCR), Merrie Monarch hoʻike (Hilo, Hawaiʻi), I Moving Lab (UCLA, Oʻahu, Maui, Molokaʻi), Urban Indigenous (SoMa San Francisco), East Meets West Festival (Maui), United Nations Small Island Development Conference (Samoa), and the Teuila Festival (Samoa).